bbauska/UofM-AdvStyling/readme.md

   alt="The two query components, again." />
 <!-- ![](images/image052.webp){width="4.0in" height="2.0952996500437444in"} -->

-Here\'s an example for you right here.
+Here&apos;s an example for you right here.

-The media type that I want to talk about is screen, the CSS will only apply if we\'re looking at a screen, but in addition, we also want to make sure that that screen has a maximum width of four hundred and eighty (480) pixels.
+The media type that I want to talk about is screen, the CSS will only apply if we&apos;re looking at a screen, but in addition, we also want to make sure that that screen has a maximum width of four hundred and eighty (480) pixels.
 And, a resolution, of one hundred and sixty-three (163), DPI.
-So, that\'s a lot of circling, and that\'s a lot of new words.
-But that\'s what we\'re going to talk about, for the next few slides, to help you really get this idea, of how every query has a media type and then some sort of trigger size and media feature.
+So, that&apos;s a lot of circling, and that&apos;s a lot of new words.
+But that&apos;s what we&apos;re going to talk about, for the next few slides, to help you really get this idea, of how every query has a media type and then some sort of trigger size and media feature.